msmbuilder/osprey/docs/index.rst

 To get started, run ``osprey skeleton`` to create an example config file, and then boot up one or more parallel instances of ``osprey worker``.

+If you happen to run into any issues while using Osprey or would like suggest a new feature, please take a moment to read our :ref:`Contributing <contributing>` section.

 .. raw:: html